tulna07/tabula-admin/README.md

 ## Introduction

-Tabula project with admin and client pages build with JavaScript, Axios, HTML, CSS (SCSS).
+Tabula project with admin and client pages build with JavaScript, Axios, HTML, CSS (SCSS), Bootstrap.

 Admin can add, delete or update the user at the admin page.
 The user information displays on client page.